 Youth Hunting Licenses in West Virginia

 Below are the licensing requirements set forth by the West Virginia Division of Natural Resources.

-- West Virginian children under the age 15 can hunt without a license.
+- West Virginian children under the age 14 and younger can hunt without a license.

 - If the youth is a resident age 15 to 17, he or she must obtain a Junior Sportsman Hunting/Trapping/Fishing License (Class XJ).

 - Nonresident youth seven and under do not require a license, but those ages eight to 17 must have a Junior Sportsman Hunting/Trapping/Fishing License (Class XXJ) and a Conservation/Law Enforcement Stamp (Class CS/LE).

 Hunting accidents can happen for a number of reasons.
 When youth are hunting, it is important to have a fully trained adult with them to ensure that the number of accidents is reduced.
 As the child gets more experience it is important that they learn how to hunt in a safe manner.